entice/entice/milestones.md

 - (improvement) more maps generally
 - (improvement) clients should time out after some inactivity
 - (improvement) group-mapchange should be implemented more stable, server side
-- (improvement) segmented message buses in coordination layer (based on entity location? or attributes? etc.)
-- (improvement) get logged in after account registration automatically
-- (improvement) maps should be their own entity + cleanup area/map mess: Map (the macros), Maps (the defs), Instance
-- (improvement) `*socket crash*` is not a valid reply :P - also clean up the inconsistently named events etc.
-- (improvement) Entic.Web.Client.Server should be replaced with an ETS solution, or clients need to be monitored

 - (old feature) simple map layouts (loaded into mem from a trapezoid map file)
 - (old feature) whisper messages
 - (old feature) map based sanity check when entities update their position

 - (new feature) portals
-- (new feature) health regen/degen in its own module
 - (new feature) NPC dynamic map-based spawns (loaded from DB?)
 - (new feature) NPC dialogues
 - (new feature) items